DiatomSetta/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BeBOP/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BEBOP.md

    - scikit-learn-silva:
       default: TBD check - 'Taxonomic levels were dropped to the lowest common ancestor (LCA), and were further dropped depending on % confidence thresholds.'
    - Anacapa:
-      default: 'Taxonomic levels were dropped to the lowest common ancestor (LCA), and were further dropped depending on % confidence thresholds.'
+      default: TBD check - 'Taxonomic levels were dropped to the lowest common ancestor (LCA), and were further dropped depending on % confidence thresholds.'
 tax_class_other: not applicable
 screen_geograph_method: not applicable
 screen_contam_0_1: